agorapulse/grails-recurly/README.md

 This Plugin has built-in mechanism to accept, parse and process the notification and call the desired handler in the application.

-Implementing handler is a **VERY SIMPLE** Process.
-All You have to do is:
+Implementing handler is a **VERY SIMPLE** process.
+All you have to do is:

 1. Create a service, ex. _RecurlyWebHookService_

-2. Implement the interface _RecurlyWebHookListener_ by adding all the interface methods(Your IDE Will Do that For you :) )
+2. Implement the interface _RecurlyWebHookListener_ by adding all the interface methods (your IDE will do that for you :) )

-3. In Recurly web app > Push Notifications > configuration, enter your public push notification URL (`http://your.domain.com/recurlyWebHook`) and web hook HTTP Auth credentials (if you have defined them in your _grails-app/conf/Config.groovy_).
+3. In Recurly web app > Push Notifications > Configuration, enter your public push notification URL (`http://your.domain.com/recurlyWebHook`) and HTTP Auth credentials (if defined in your _grails-app/conf/Config.groovy_).

 Hurray...
 Now this service will be automatically registered as the handler for webHookEvents.
 And the implemented methods will act as the handler to a particular event.